mpieciak18/ig-clone/README.md

 ## App Features

 1. Enjoy responsive styling tailored for both desktop and mobile, created from scratch in vanilla CSS.
-2. Create your own account and log in / log out whenever you please, facilitated by Express & JWT.io.
+2. Create your own account and log in / log out whenever you please, facilitated by Express.
 3. Add posts by uploading photos & adding captions, which are stored & retrieved from the app's relational database (Postgres) and storage (Firebase Storage).
 4. View a set number of posts on a given page (ie, home, profile, or saved), and load more by scrolling down the page.
 5. View individual post pages and scroll through its full list of comments.